iscas-zac/frictune/README.md

 There is a second binary built with `cargo run --bin tune_html`.It will be used more as the main functionalities are not complete.

+It read lines from the `./temp.txt`, store the tags in `./tags.db`, render it into the `./template.hbs` template, and output into a `./b.html` file.
+The names are only for temporary use.

 ## TODOs

 ### Next step